Bee-Line Bus System: Scope of service

-Most Bee-Line routes operate seven days a week.
-Before 2025, there was no service county-wide on two days of the calendar year, Thanksgiving (the fourth Thursday in November), and Christmas (December 25).
+Most Bee-Line routes operate seven days a week throughout the year.
+Until 2024, there was no service county-wide on two days of the calendar year: Thanksgiving (the fourth Thursday in November), and Christmas (December 25).
+Starting in 2025, Bee-Line will operate limited service on these holidays.

 Within Westchester

 The system's 64 routes are mostly concentrated in the more urban southern portion of the county, with the cities of Mount Vernon, New Rochelle, and Yonkers receiving a high frequency of service.
 White Plains, the county seat and most centrally located city, is a major transportation hub with many routes converging on the city's TransCenter.

 Service in the northern portion of Westchester is sparse and is concentrated near slightly populated areas such as Mount Kisco, Ossining, or Peekskill.
 Areas such as Lewisboro, North Salem, and Pound Ridge receive paratransit service only.
 During the school year, special bus routes also operate.
 All but the county's smallest, most rural communities have at least rush hour service.